A TO Z TERMINOLOGY

 Melt Through – Visible root reinforcement produced in a joint welded from one side.

 Metal Active Gas (MAG) Welding – Similar to Metal Inert Gas (MIG) Welding.

 Metallurgically Similar Steels – Multiple steel compositions that have essentially the same crystal structure, such as austenite or ferrite.

 Metallurgy – The science and technology of extracting metals from their ores, refining them, and preparing them for use.

-Microstructure – Structure that is visible only at a high magnification, with the aid of a microscope after preparation, such as polishing or etching.
+Microstructure – Structure that is visible only at high magnification, with the aid of a microscope after preparation, such as polishing or etching.

 Metal Inert Gas (MIG) Welding – An arc welding process wherein coalescence is produced by heating with an arc between a continuous filler metal (consumable) electrode and the work.
-Shielding is obtained entirely from an externally supplied gas, or gas mixture.
-MIG welding requires the use of an inert shield gas.
+Shielding is obtained entirely from an externally supplied gas or gas mixture.
+MIG welding requires the use of inert shield gas.